matteopaoli/react-thai-popover/README.md

 ### Description

-`ThaiPopover` displays a transliteration of Thai text when hovered over.
+`react-thai-popover` displays a transliteration of Thai text when hovered over.
 The component sends a request to an external API to fetch the transliteration of the provided text.
 While the data is being fetched, a spinner is displayed.
 If the request fails, an error message is shown instead.

 ### Styling